 And that’s it, your DIY Striped Burlap Coasters are done!
 Wasn’t that easy?

 Burlap comes in lots of fun colors and patterns.
 So if you want to skip the painting, use patterned burlap instead!
 Or try another color for a totally different look.

 And like I mentioned in the beginning of the post, you can add other patterns (dots, checkboard, etc.) with the paint, too.

-I’m so happy with how these DIY Striped Burlap Coasters turned out!
+I’m so happy with how these homemade Coasters turned out!
 And they really were fast and easy to make.